Chia-Codes/Portfolio/README.md

 The live link can be found here - https://chia-codes.github.io/portfolio

 ## UX & UI Considerations
+This website is buit with a 'mobile first' thought pattern.
+As most online users are highly likey to view the sight through a mobile or tablet, a mobile first approach is essential to the user experience.
 The design follows the five planes of UX design:
 1. **Strategy** – Set user needs and goals to ensure the site serves the recruiter and site manager.
 2. **Scope** – Contain features such as the about, skills, and portfolio sections.